To apply go to our website: http://southerndentalalliance.com/careers/

 Position Type and Expectations of Work Hours

-This is a full-time position.
-Days and hours of work are Monday through Friday 30-45 hours a week.
+This is currently a part-time position.
+Days and hours of work are Monday, Tuesday & Thursday 24-28 hours a week.
+Full-time may be possible based on the office needs

 Some travel to various practices may be required.